 Thank you for your desire to save me.
+But instead of saving Mank you for your desire to save me.
 But instead of saving my life by abandoning the 43 people dying.
-I prefer to die with them.
-Pray for us that we may arrive in heaven and say goodbye for me to our mother. brothers and sisters.
-Once arrived in heaven for me to our mother. brothers and sisters.
-Once arrived in heaven in heaven will pray for you to God.
+I prefer to die with my life by abandoning the 43 people dying.
+I pray for us that we may arrive in heaven and say goodbye them.
+Pray for us that we may arrive in heaven for me to our mother, brothers and sisters.
+Once arrived in heaven for me to our mother, brothers and sisters.
+Once arrived in heaven I will pray for you to God.
+Thank you very much for thinking I will pray for you to God.
 Thank you very much for thinking about me.
 And if God saves us as we hope, we'll see one another tomorrow.

-Your sister.
+Nour sister.
 Félicité

-8 DIVINE WORD COLLEGE - SPRING 2021
+8 DIVINE WORD COLLEGE - SPRING 20: